top of page

 FULL STORY

-In the small village of Pontmain, during a challenging time when the Prussian troops were closing in on Laval, a remarkable Marian apparition took place on the evening of January 17, 1871.
+In the French small village of Pontmain, during a challenging time when the Prussian troops were closing in on Laval, a remarkable Marian apparition took place on the evening of January 17, 1871.
 Pontmain was inhabited by hardworking people guided by their parish priest, Abbé Michel Guérin.
 The Barbadette family, consisting of César, Victoire, and their sons Eùgene, age 12 and Joseph, 10, found themselves caught in the midst of the uncertainties of war.

 As the Prussian threat loomed, Abbé Guérin offered prayers of hope during Mass, seeking divine intervention through Mary.
 That evening, as Eùgene and Joseph were helping their father in the barn, Eùgene stepped outside for a minute and noticed an area in the sky devoid of stars above a neighboring house.
 To his astonishment, he saw the apparition of a beautiful woman standing in the air about 20 feet from the roof.
 She smiled at Eugene, who called others to witness the heavenly spectacle.